-- 1. This Chapter sets out the ECB's policy regarding the definition and calculation of own funds. - Part Two of the CRR, as well as Commission Delegated Regulation (EU) No 241/201421, set out the relevant legislative and regulatory framework. - CLASSIFICATION OF SUBSEQUENT ISSUANCES AS COMMON EQUITY TIER 1 INSTRUMENTS (Article 26(3) of the CRR)
+- 1. This chapter sets out the ECB's policy regarding the definition and calculation of own funds. - 2.
+Part Two of the CRR, as well as Commission Delegated Regulation (EU) No 241/2014, set out the relevant legislative and regulatory framework. - 3.
+CLASSIFICATION OF SUBSEQUENT ISSUANCES AS COMMON EQUITY TIER 1 INSTRUMENTS (Article 26(3) of the CRR)

-The ECB considers that the provisions governing the prior and subsequent issuances are "substantially the same" if there have been no changes to the provisions governing the prior issuances22 which would affect in substance the clauses that are relevant for the Common Equity Tier 1 (CET1) eligibility assessment and granting of the permission.
+The ECB considers that the provisions governing the prior and subsequent issuances are "substantially the same" if there have been no changes to the provisions governing the prior issuances, which would affect in substance the clauses that are relevant for the Common Equity Tier 1 eligibility assessment and granting of the permission.

-Credit institutions that would like to make use of the notification procedure are expected to submit the following documents to the ECB at least 20 calendar days in advance of the date of envisaged classification of the instrument as CET1:
+It is expected that credit institutions that would like to make use of the notification procedure submit the following documents to the ECB at least 20 calendar days in advance of the date of envisaged classification of the instrument as Common Equity Tier 1:

-- (1) a declaration that (i) no changes of substance have been made to the provisions governing the issuance relevant for the assessment of compliance with Article 28 or 29 of the CRR and Commission Delegated Regulation (EU) No 241/2014; (ii) the instrument is not funded directly or indirectly by the institution; and (iii) there are no other arrangements that would alter the economic substance of the instrument, pursuant to Article 79a of the CRR; - (2) evidence that the instrument is fully paid up; - (3) a description of the changes made to the provisions governing the previous issuance and a self-assessment of why those changes are not relevant for the assessment of the compliance with Articles 28 or 29 CRR and the relevant delegated regulation; - (4) a tracked changes version of the provisions governing the issuance which indicates with marks how the provisions governing the current issuance differ from those governing the previous issuance.23
+- (1) a declaration that (i) no changes of substance have been made to the provisions governing the issuance relevant for the assessment of compliance with Article 28 or 29 of the CRR and Commission Delegated Regulation (EU) No 241/2014; (ii) the instrument is not funded directly or indirectly by the institution; and (iii) there are no other arrangements that would alter the economic substance of the instrument, pursuant to Article 79a of the CRR; - (2) evidence that the instrument is fully paid up; - (3) a description of the changes made to the provisions governing the previous issuance and a self-assessment of why those changes are not relevant for the assessment of compliance with Articles 28 or 29 of the CRR and the relevant delegated regulation;

-21 Commission Delegated Regulation (EU) No 241/2014 of 7 January 2014 supplementing Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to regulatory technical standards for Own Funds requirements for institutions (OJ L 74, 14.3.2014, p.
+Commission Delegated Regulation (EU) No 241/2014 of 7 January 2014 supplementing Regulation (EU) No 575/2013 of the European Parliament and of the Council with regard to regulatory technical standards for Own Funds requirements for institutions (OJ L 74, 14.3.2014, p.
 8).

-22 For capital instruments subject to profit and loss transfer agreements, changes to such agreements also have to be duly considered.
-The ECB expects that it would be unlikely to consider capital instruments issued against contributions in kind as a subsequent issuance with provisions that are substantially the same as the provisions governing previous issuances for which the institution has already received permission.
-This is because contributions in kind, contrary to cash contributions, differ from issuance to issuance and, thus, it seems very unlikely that it will be possible to rely on the assessment made for the previous issuance where prior permission was granted.
+For capital instruments subject to profit and loss transfer agreements, changes to such agreements also have to be duly considered.

+The ECB considers it unlikely that it would regard capital instruments issued against contributions in kind as a subsequent issuance with provisions that are substantially the same as the provisions governing previous issuances for which the institution has already received permission.
+This is because contributions in kind, unlike cash contributions, differ from issuance to issuance.
+It thus seems very unlikely that it would be possible to rely on the assessment made for the previous issuance for which permission was granted.
+An exception to this is contributions in kind that result from conversions of other own funds instruments or eligible liabilities of the institution into Common Equity Tier 1 instruments of the institution.